TWILLINGATE ISLANDS - ICEBERG CAPITAL OF THE WORLD

 This town of about 2,500 people once thrived on the cod fishery.
 Since the cod moratorium in 1992 tourism has become one of the main industries of Twillingate’s economy.
 A visit to this breathtaking spot will quickly confirm why: unspoiled hiking and walking trails, the famous summer Fish, Fun and Folk Festival, concerts and theatre, picturesque coves, inlets, beaches, fishing flakes and stages, warm and friendly people and late summer and early fall berry picking all create a wonderful holiday experience.

 Archeological discoveries confirm that Twillingate and the region were home to the now extinct native Beothuk nation and relics can be viewed at the Twillingate Museum, the Beothuk Interpretation Centre and, if you know what to look for, along the beaches and coastline that was once home to the ancestors of Shawnadithit and Mary March.

 Twillingate includes two municipalities, the Town of Twillingate and the Town of Crow Head.
-Twillingate has a fish plant, hospital, fire department, stadium, swimming pool, marine service centre, trailer park and campground, hardware store, clothing store, liquor store, winery, seniors home, two banks, schools, supermarkets, two pharmacies, five boat tours, gas stations, seven churches, hiking trails and several convenience stores.
+Twillingate has a hospital, fire department, stadium, swimming pool, marine service centre, trailer park and campground, hardware store, clothing store, liquor store, winery, brewery. seniors home, two banks, schools, supermarkets, two pharmacies, five boat tours, gas stations, seven churches, hiking trails and sea kayaking.

 Twillingate Islands are composed of several communities such as Durrell, Little Harbour, Bayview, Purcell's Harbour Kettle Cove, Back Harbour, Wild Cove, Paradise and Crow Head.